spacelift-io/user-documentation/docs/concepts/run/README.md

 When using the public worker pool, you will have to wait until a worker becomes available.
 For private workers, please refer to the [worker pools documentation](../worker-pools.md) for troubleshooting advice.

 Ready is a _passive state_ meaning no operations are performed while a run is in this state.
 When a worker is available, the state will automatically transition to [Preparing](#preparing).
-The user is also able to cancel the run even if it's ready for processing, transitioning it to the terminal [Canceled](#canceled) state.
+The user is also able to discard the run even if it's ready for processing, transitioning it to the terminal [Discarded](#discarded) state.

-### Canceled
+### Discarded

-Canceled state means that the user has manually stopped a [Queued](#queued) run or task even before it had the chance to be picked up by the worker.
+Discarded state means that the user has manually stopped a [Queued](#queued) run or task even before it had the chance to be picked up by the worker.

-Canceled is a _passive state_ meaning no operations are performed while a run is in this state.
+Discarded is a _passive state_ meaning no operations are performed while a run is in this state.
 It's also a _terminal state_ meaning that no further state can follow it.

 ### Preparing